Indian soldiers arrive in Russia for Indra-2021 drills | english.lokmat.com

 Indian soldiers arrive in Russia for Indra-2021 drills

+The contingent received a warm welcome from the Russian Military Band upon arrival.

+"Exercise INDRA2021: Indian Army contingent participating in Exercise INDRA2021 from 01 to 13 Aug 2021 arrived at Volgograd, Russia.
+The contingent was given a warm welcome by Russian Military Band," Indian Army tweeted.

-"At the Gumrak airport, Volgograd, a group of 250 soldiers of the Indian armed forces arrived to take part in the Indra-2021 international exercise," Vadim Astafyev said.
+A spokesperson for the Russia Southern Military District (SMD) announced the arrival of the Indian contingent.
+"At the Gumrak airport, Volgograd, a group of 250 soldiers of the Indian armed forces arrived to take part in the Indra-2021 international exercise," SMD spokesperson Vadim Astafyev said.

-Upon arrival, the Indian soldiers headed to the field camp located at the SMD Prudboy ground in the Volgograd Region.
+Upon arrival, the Indian soldiers headed to the field camp located at the SMD Prudboy ground in the Volgograd Region, Russian news agency Sputnik reported.

 ( With inputs from ANI )